johnreynoldsventure/Trules-for-decisions/docs/index.md

 Deliberations have goals.
-You're spending your time discussing a topic because you need to make some decisions.
+You're spending time discussing a topic because you need to make decisions.
-If you don't decide something, the deliberation has failed.
+If you don't decide something the deliberation has failed.

+Trules® helps deliberations produce decisions.

 [Trules®](https://trules.app) is a product of
 John Reynolds' Venture LLC (based in Santa Fe, New Mexico USA)